 Spectronaut™ Pulsar analyzes raw data from a large variety of different methods:

 Methods should acquire MS1 and MS2 or MS2 only scans.
 The cycle time of the method should be in the range of 1-3 seconds depending on your average peak width.
-Gas phase fractionation is supported.
+Fractionation, including gas phase fractionation, is supported.

 Please submit a request form.
 Our team will review your inquiry and get back to you within 1 working day.